rebeccatraceyt/Kryan/README.md

      <ul>
           <li><strong>Hero Image</strong> - Occupying 50% of the page width, on the left side, while viewing on a desktop.
 On mobile and tablet devices, the image becomes stacked at the top of the page, occupying 100% of the page width.
 The imagery used was specifically chosen to visually represent the tonality of the artist's persona.
           </li>
           <li><strong>Banner Container</strong> - Occupying 50% of the width, on the right side, while viewing on a desktop.
 On mobile and tablet devices, the container becomes stacked, underneath the <strong>Hero Image</strong>.
 The container provides the biographic information of the artist.
 It was styled this way in order to draw the users attention to the biography, avoiding information overload in an already text-based area.
+The information is presented in an accordion menu.
           </li>
      </ul>
   </dd>